WHAT IS THE ENGAGE & EDUCATE FUND?

-Applicants are expected to be available for interviews on from Monday 16th April – Friday 20th April 2018 at our office in Dublin.
+Applicants are expected to be available for interviews on from Monday 25th March – Friday 29th March 2019 at our offices in Dublin.

 WHAT IS EXPECTED OF AWARDEES?

-Awardees will be expected to participate in an accelerator programme from July to December 2018.
+Awardees will be expected to participate in an Accelerator Programme from July to December 2019.
 It is expected a minimum of 2 days per week will be devoted to working on your awarded project.

 FREQUENTLY ASKED QUESTIONS